 Xavier Navarro Aquino was born and raised in Puerto Rico.
 His fiction has appeared in Tin House, McSweeney’s Quarterly, and Guernica, among other publications.
 His poetry has appeared in The Caribbean Writer and was anthologized in Thicker Than Water: New writing from the Caribbean.
 He is the recipient of scholarships from the Sewanee Writers’ Conference, the Bread Loaf Writers’ Conference, and the University of Puerto Rico, Río Piedras where he earned an M.A. in English Caribbean studies.
 Currently, he’s a fiction editor for Prairie Schooner.
 While at MacDowell, he finished his novel, Lantern in a Caravel.
 The novel looks to retell William Golding’s Lord of the Flies and incorporates Shakespeare’s Caliban from The Tempest.
 Told via the perspectives of seven interchanging protagonists, they attempt to survive post-hurricane María in a dystopic present by establishing an independent society called Memoria in the outskirts of the mountain town, Utuado.
 The novel explores the effects of trauma after a natural disaster and the legacy of colonization in Puerto Rico.

 Xavier Navarro Aquino

 Xavier Navarro Aquino worked in the Banks studio.

-Banks was first used as an artist’s studio in 1970.
+Banks, an ell on the north end of the Lodge dormitory, was first used as an artist’s studio in 1970.
 Since then, it has played host to an extraordinary list of writers.
-In all seasons, Fellows have enjoyed the pastoral view through the French doors to the north.
-The studio’s high ceilings, massive fireplace, expansive work tables, and abundant natural light have made this a…
+In all seasons, Fellows have enjoyed the pastoral view through the French doors facing a field extending to the north…